sgibson91/magprop/data/README.md

 These files are in CSV format and have 6 columns of floating point data with headers (from left to right): `flux`, `fluxneg`, `fluxpos`, `t`, `tneg`, `tpos`.
 These relate to the observed flux, negative flux uncertainty, positive flux uncertainty, observed photon arrival time, negative time uncertainty and positive flux uncertainty, respectively.
 Temporal values are reported in units of seconds and flux values are reported in units of `ergs s^-1 cm^-2`.

+### Format of _k_-correction Variables

+The variables required for performing a _k_correction ([see next section](#_k_-corrected-format)) are stored in: `data/kcorr-<GRB-sample>.csv`.

+These files are CSV format with 1 column of string data, relating to the names of the GRBs in the sample, and 5 columns of floating point data with headers: `Gamma`, `Gamma+err`, `Gamma-err`, `sigma`, `z`.
+This relates to the photon index, positive uncertainy and negative uncertainty on the photon index, the absorption coeffiction and the red-shift, respectively.

 ### _k_-corrected Format